johnridesabike/bikewalklife/posts/2020/08/pattie-baker-s-you-go-girl-blog-series.md

 tags:
 - Pattie Baker
 - profiles
+excerpt: >
+  During the month of August, Pattie Baker of Traveling at the Speed of Bike ran a series called “You Go, Girl!”
+It showcases thirty-one women who are helping make our streets more welcoming for bicycles.

 ---
 During the month of August, Pattie Baker of [_Traveling at the Speed of Bike_](https://travelingatthespeedofbike.com/) ran a series called “You Go, Girl!”
 It showcases thirty-one women who are helping make our streets more welcoming for bicycles.